 Glen Eira are not introducing a separate glass service yet.
 The State Government requires that every council provides a separate glass service by 2027 — we’ll keep you informed on this.

 The regulations for how councils must provide waste and recycling services are developed under a ‘Service Standard’.
-The draft Service Standard is now open for public feedback and is set to be finalised in 2023.
+The draft Service Standard was open for public feedback late 2022 and is set to be finalised in 2023.

-The draft Service Standard proposes that all metropolitan households receive a purple lidded glass bin to separate glass by 2027 (page 7 of the Service Standards Discussion Paper, available here).
+The draft Service Standard proposes that all metropolitan households receive a purple lidded glass bin to separate glass by 2027 (page 7 of the Service Standards Discussion Paper).